FBoucher/stream-projects/Streams/2020-07-08-Stream111-Back-to-TinyBlazorAdmin.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is bringing all the code created in the previous session (when learning how to use Azure Active Directory (AAD)),  into the project Tiny Blazor Admin.
+Things won't go as planned as something is still not working... but what is it.

 📺 - Twitch archive - stream no.109